yadunand-kamath/yadunand-kamath/README.md

 - 💻 I'm a software engineer.
 - 👨‍💻 I'd love to collaborate on projects.
 - 🔭 I'm currently contributing to open-source projects.
-- 🐧 Btw, I use Arch.
+- 🐧 I use Arch btw.
 - 📥 Let's connect!

 <!--